Showing posts with label tile floor. Show all posts

 The TV Show featured a family preparing to cover their gorgeous hardwood floors with safer hardwood look-a-like interlocking foam tiles.

-When they opened the box and started pulling out the pieces, I was impressed by how closely the color matched the actual hardwood floors in their home.
+When they opened the box and started pulling out the pieces, I was impressed by how closely the color matched their home's hardwood floors.

-After seeing it completely placed over top of their real hardwood, I was convinced I missed out when my kids were young!
+After seeing it completely placed over the top of their natural hardwood, I was convinced I missed out when my kids were young!
 What a fantastic safety solution for kids without compromising design style!

 These safety floors did not detract from their stunning decor.
-The playroom looked like any one of the other main rooms in the home, except it was filled with toys.
+The playroom looked like any other main rooms in the home, except it was filled with toys.

 Choose Interlocking Foam Floor Tiles that Match Your Existing Flooring

-You can find light, dark, grey, black and more colors of hardwood look-a-like foam flooring.
+You can find light, dark, grey, black, and more hardwood-look-a-like foam flooring colors.
 When you've spent a great deal of time and money decorating a room, foam tiles help to maintain the look and structure of your space while simultaneously serving as a safety feature.

-Given the growing number of people caught in the 'sandwich generation' (those caring for both kids and seniors at the same time), safety flooring can certainly go a long way as an investment.
+Given the growing number of people caught in the 'sandwich generation' (those caring for both kids and seniors simultaneously), safety flooring can go a long way as an investment.
 Best of all, when you're finished needing it, simply remove it.

-We're no longer limited choosing those multi-colored ABC interlocking foam floors for protection and safety; now we have this incredibly practical look-a-like hardwood foam as an option.
+We're no longer limited to choosing those multi-colored ABC interlocking foam floors for protection and safety; now, we have this incredibly practical look-a-like hardwood foam as an option.

 You can read more about Interlocking Foam Floors here at Funkthishouse.com.